ErikVerheul/OneBacklog/README.md

 - <b>features</b> which consists of
 - <b>pbi's</b> of kind user-story/defect/spike which are realized by executing
 - <b>tasks</b> (TO DO) and
-- <b>multiple requirement areas</b> can be maintained on the epic and feature level across products.
 <p>All items sit in a tree structure.
 Epics, features and pbi's cannot exist without their parent.
 It is impossible to create orphans.
 No need to fix these relationships as a afterthought.</p>

 <b>Other design choices:</b><br />
 The scope is the selected product.
-The tool assumes that products are independent of each other except for the requirement area.
-The requirement area (see https://less.works/less/less-huge/requirement-areas.html) is an attribute of the feature and used for filtering.<br />
+The requirement area (see https://less.works/less/less-huge/requirement-areas.html) is an attribute of an item and used for filtering.<br />
 Features have (business) value.
 Delivering the high priority features first is the aim of all participants.<br />
 Priorities are set on every level.
-Eg. when feature A has a higher priority than feature B all its pbi's have a higher priority than any pbi in feature B. It is the  the PO who selects the most important epics and the features within.<br />
+Eg. when feature A has a higher priority than feature B all its pbi's have a higher priority than any pbi in feature B. It is the PO who selects the most important epics and the features within.<br />
 The owning team is an attribute of the pbi and used for filtering.
 A user can be member of one or more teams.
-A guest is not a member of a team.<br />
+The _admin, admin and the guests are not member of a team.<br />
 When multiple databases are created, products defined in different databases are considered completely independent.
 However the user database with the authorizations is shared over all products.<br />

 <b>Product and epic size estimate:</b><br />
 Products and epics are estimated in T-shirt sizes.

+<b>Feature effort estimate:</b><br />
-Features and pbi's are estimated in story points using the.
+Both features and pbi's are estimated in story points.
 A common practice is to use the Fibonacci scale.
 However this is not enforced.

-<b>Feature effort estimate:</b><br />
-Both features and pbi's are estimated in story points.
 When all pbi's belonging to a feature are refined the feature effort should be the sum of the pbi efforts.
 The difference between the two shows how well the initial estimate was done.

 <b>Spike effort estimate:</b><br />
 A spike is a study, investigation or try out with a set maximum effort.
 The result is what is available when the time set is spent.